openintegrationhub/openintegrationhub/minikube/README.md

 - `attachment-storage.localoih.com`: Attachment Storage.
 Temporarily store larger files for easier handling in flows.
 - `data-hub.localoih.com`: Data Hub.
 Long-term storage for flow content.
 - `ils.localoih.com`: Integration Layer Service.
 Perform data operations such as merging or splitting objects.
+- `web-ui.localoih.com`: Web UI.
+A basic browser-based UI to control certain other services.
-All of these services have a Swagger documentation of their API available through the path `api-docs`.
+Most of these services have a Swagger documentation of their API available through the path `/api-docs`.
 Additionally, you can check their readmes in the `services` folder of the OIH Repository: https://github.com/openintegrationhub/openintegrationhub/tree/master/services